event-driven-robotics/bimvee/README.md

 # Quickstart

+## Installation

+There is a pip installer:

+    pip install bimvee

+Important!
+If you clone this repo, use --recurse-submodules option, as this repo uses 'importRosbag' library as a submodule.

+## Usage

 Look at 'examples/examples.py' for examples of how to use the functionality in this library.

-Important!
-When you clone this repo, use --recurse-submodules option, as this repo uses 'importRosbag' library as a submodule.

 Want to play back your timestamped multi-channel data?
 Consider using https://github.com/event-driven-robotics/mustard